wp-plugins/remove-posts-in-category-from-homepage/readme.txt

 Tags: categories, posts
 Requires at least: 3.0.1
 Tested up to: 3.4.2
-Stable tag: 1.02
+Stable tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows WordPres admins to prevent posts in a given category from dislaying on the homepage / main loop.
+This plugin allows WordPres admins to prevent posts in a given category from displaying on the homepage / main loop as well as the RSS feed.

 == Description ==

-This plugin allows WordPres admins to prevent posts in a given category from dislaying on the homepage / main loop.
+This plugin allows WordPres admins to prevent posts in a given category from displaying on the homepage / main loop as well as the RSS feed.

-A new checkbox will display on the "Add New Category" and "Edit Category" screens -- it's that simple!
+Two new checkbox will display on the "Add New Category" and "Edit Category" screens -- it's that simple!

 == Installation ==